conductrics/conductrics-js-wrapper/README.md

 ```

 With either the automatic or manual mode, the callbacks for each of your decision/reward calls will be executed normally when the batched response is received from Conductrics.
 In other words, you shouldn't have to change the decision() and reward() calls themselves, or their callback handlers.

+Behind the scenes, the wrapper will submit the request to Conductrics via a single POST per batch.
+Most modern browsers would normally
+want to do a ["preflight" OPTIONS request](http://www.w3.org/TR/cors/#preflight-request "preflight") to comply with the CORS spec.
+This wrapper attempts to skip the preflight call by using a Content-Type of text/plain rather than application/json, even though the posted data is actually JSON-encoded.
+If you want the preflight requests to happen normally per the standard, just set `batchingSkipsPreflight: false` in the options object for the constructor.

 Acknowledgements: Includes adapted versions of https://github.com/litejs/browser-cookie-lite and https://code.google.com/p/microajax/